graphology/graphology/docs/design-choices.md

 });
 ```

-Indeed, we chose to guarantee that the "source" & the "target" are always the same when accessing information about an undirected edge.
+Indeed, we chose to guarantee that the "source" & the "target" will always be the same when accessing information about an undirected edge.

-This means that, even if this feels arbitrary because an undirected edge has no source nor target, the [`#.source`](read#source) method will always return the same node, and will always be referenced as this edge's source when iterating, from a single node or not.
+This means that, even if this feels arbitrary because source & target are irrelevant for an undirected edge, the [`#.source`](read#source) method will always return the same node, and will always be referenced as this edge's source when iterating, even from a node.

+It could be nice sugar to reorder source & target of undirected edges in iteration but it would definitely be confusing or make no sense in some scenarios as `graphology` Graphs can be many things.
+For instance, let's consider the case when we want to iterate over inbound (undirected + in) or even all edges in a mixed graph.